-Colosseum tours underground: why you should consider booking this tour
+Why you should consider booking Colosseum underground tour ?

 Although some of the original marble, brick, and travertine façades have weathered with age, the Colosseum, also known as the Flavian amphitheater, still holds its appeal as the largest auditorium of Rome’s classical era.

-And for those keen to explore everything the Colosseum has to offer, venturing to the Colosseum underground is an exciting experience.
+And for those keen to explore everything the Colosseum has to offer, venturing to a Colosseum tour with underground access is an exciting experience.

 Below the arena is the Colosseum underground or hypogeum, where gladiators once primed themselves before emerging onto the main stage for battle.
 Opened to public tour groups in 2010, the underground trips have become increasingly popular.